ionos-cloud/coredns-externaldns/README.md

 - `ttl`: Default TTL for DNS records in seconds (default: 300)
 - `configmap_name`: Name of the ConfigMap used to persist zone serials (default: "coredns-externaldns-zone-serials")
 - `configmap_namespace`: Namespace for the ConfigMap.
 If not specified, uses the same namespace as the plugin's `namespace` setting, or "default" if no namespace is configured

+#### SOA configuration (AXFR)

+- `soa_ns`: Optional.
+Sets the SOA NS field used in the SOA record returned during AXFR transfers.
+If omitted, defaults to `ns1.<zone>`.
+- `soa_mbox`: Optional.
+Sets the SOA MBOX (responsible mailbox) field used in the SOA record returned during AXFR transfers.
+If omitted, defaults to `hostmaster.<zone>`.

+Important: If you enable zone transfers (the `transfer` plugin) or otherwise expose AXFR for slaves, you should explicitly configure `soa_ns` and `soa_mbox` so slaves receive consistent and expected SOA values.
+Without explicit values the plugin falls back to sensible defaults, but in multi-server or production setups it's recommended to set these to stable, fully-qualified hostnames.

 **Note**: This plugin uses in-cluster service account authentication.
 Ensure proper RBAC permissions are configured.